ColinKennedy/nvim2/README.md

+- vim config clean-up
+ - change manifest / data code to just "plugins" / "configs" - Use NvChad as an example

+- How do I keep my cursor in the center?
 - Figure out a way to lazy-load nvim-cmp
-- lazy window stylesheet is gross.
+- lazy's window stylesheet is gross.
 Fix
 - Disable trailing whitespace from lazy's pop-up window
-- What is NvChad's "base64" cache about?

-- neogen has some issues
- - when docstring is single-lined, it has as prefix space that it shouldn't
- - raises is parsed incorrectly, in Python

 - command line completion should have icons and other fun stuff